Design challenges for Edison robots

 Open-ended projects.
 Engineering challenges.
 Project-based learning (PBL) activities of every shape and size.
 No matter what you call them, these classroom-ready, hands-on problem-solving activities are perfect opportunities for students to explore a range of skills across maths, science, critical thinking, engineering, design thinking and more.

-Using one or more Edison robots, we want to see your candy dispenser designs.
-The details of the design, how it dispenses the treat and the choice of candy are all up to you!
+Using one or more Edison robots, we want to see your Winter Olympics inspired designs.
+The details of the design, which sport you showcase and how many Edison robot’s participate is all up to you!

-The contest grand prize winner (chosen by our panel of judges) will win a set of ten Edison robots and 5 EdCreate kits, valued at $514 USD!
-Additional prizes will be awarded to the winner of each judging category!
+The contest grand prize winner (chosen by our panel of judges) will win a set of ten Edison robots and 5 EdCreate kits, valued at $564 USD!

 While we are no longer accepting submissions for these contests, that doesn’t mean you can’t still give the projects a try!